erankova/Phase_3_Project/README.md

 - `phone_number` can be dropped as there are no duplicate entries

 #### Class Imbalance
-This is an imbalanced dataset, with 14.5% of customers lost, balancing will be necessary
+This is an imbalanced dataset, with 14.5% of customers lost, balancing will be necessary.

 <p align="center"><img src="Images/Class Imbalance.jpeg" /></p>